Cherry Venture: Cause of the wreck

 The wreck of the Cherry Venture occurred when the ship was travelling from Auckland to Brisbane, under the command of Captain Seluenu.
 It was caused by a combination of severe storms and a lack of cargo.
 Buoys in the area recorded wave heights of up to 40 ft.
 The ship battled against the waves for hours, facing directly into the wind and making no headway, before her captain issued a mayday call at 6:50am.
-The No. 9 Squadron RAAF, based at Amberley air base, answered that call, dispatching Iroquois rescue helicopters, fitted with winches, to assist in the evacuation of the ship.
+9 Squadron RAAF, based at Amberley air base, answered that call, dispatching Iroquois rescue helicopters, fitted with winches, to assist in the evacuation of the ship.
 However, the 70 km winds, high swell, and near impenetrable cloud cover, forced the helicopters and their crews to land at Maroochydore and await a change in the conditions.

 As conditions for Cherry Venture remained catastrophic, the decision was made to evacuate, but lifeboats were ripped from their fastenings by the brutal waves, leaving crew members stranded.
 It was hours later, when the ship had already been washed on to the beach, that a local aviator was able to guide the Iroquois helicopters, via radio, through a dangerous, low-altitude flight path that has been considered one of the most well-executed flight missions undertaken by Australian defence forces during peace time.
 The flight path was previously unknown to RAAF forces and remained well below the cloud line, relying heavily on local topography to provide shelter from the gale-force winds.
 Although the helicopters were able to airlift all the 24 crew of the Cherry Venture to safety, including two pet monkeys, the ship was too far ashore to be assisted.

 The unladen ship sat high in the water, which, when combined with the high tides and strong swell, propelled it to a point far enough up the sand that it could not be successfully re-floated, despite attempts that involved dredging the beach.